 1. Code blocks losing their language hint. <pre><code class="language-python"> should become ```python.
 Some converters drop the hint, which forces the model to guess the language.

 2. Tables with colspan or rowspan collapsing.
 GFM pipe tables are strictly rectangular, so merged cells get flattened.
-For data tables, consider converting via CSV to Markdown instead.
-See also the Markdown table syntax cheatsheet.
+For data tables, consider converting via CSV to Markdown instead — the CSV to Markdown guide walks through the conversion.
+See also the Markdown table syntax cheatsheet and the GFM table cheatsheet for alignment and escaping.

 3. Inline HTML leaking through.
 CommonMark and GFM both allow raw HTML inline.
 If the model is going to see <span class="text-red">important</span> in your "Markdown", that is back in the wrapper-tax bucket.
 Use a converter that emits pure Markdown for the cases it can, and keep raw HTML only for the constructs (mathematical notation, complex tables) that genuinely need it.